 We call the method CvSVM::train to build the SVM model.
 Watch out that the training process may take a quite long time.
-Have patiance when your run the program.
+Have patiance when your run the program. .. code-block:: cpp

-'''

-CvSVM svm;

-svm.train(trainData, labels, Mat(), Mat(), params);
+CvSVM svm; svm.train(trainData, labels, Mat(), Mat(), params);

-'''